NFL Rumors: Multiple Teams Reaching Out To Arizona Cardinals About Trade For Patrick Peterson

 It was also not clear what kind of return the Arizona Cardinals might get for Patrick Peterson.
 The three-time All-Pro is still playing at an elite level, with 54 tackles and two interceptions last season.
 Until his suspension this year, Peterson had never missed a start since the Cardinals drafted him with the No. 5 overall pick in 2011, racking up 128 consecutive starts.

-But Patrick Peterson is also coming off a significant PED suspension, and carries a two-year contract with a base salary of $11 million this year and $12.05 million in 2020.
+But Patrick Peterson is also coming off a significant PED suspension and carries a two-year contract with a base salary of $11 million this year and $12.05 million in 2020.